NguyenQuocVinh/DockerGit/README.md

-# Create docker with Oracle db 11.2.0.4 on Oracle Linux 7
+# Create docker with Oracle db 11.2.0.4 (Software only) on Oracle Linux 7
 # Reference on https://github.com/wscherphof/oracle-12c(thamkhao.tar)

 # In install file, there are 4 steps: